menu

 The Snapcantrip

-I frequently see it posited that what pushes Snapcaster Mage over the top is the ability to flashback Aerial Responder, Gitaxian Probe and Thought Scour.
+I frequently see it posited that what pushes Snapcaster Mage over the top is the ability to flashback Ponder, Gitaxian Probe and Thought Scour.
 This is somewhat true, but not for the reasons that I see backing this claim.
 These are all fine Snapcaster targets, but they're generally worse than just flashing back relevant cards.

 Snapcaster Mage flashing back Gitaxian Probe on turn two is just a glorified Elvish Visionary that costs two life.
 This play is hardly intrinsically good.
 It can be strong when the first Probe shows that your opponent is going to be getting a slow start and your hand is incapable of otherwise applying pressure.
 Alternatively, I like the play when the first Probe tells you that you need to draw something quickly.
 For the most part, though, I dislike throwing away a Snapcaster like this when either player’s hand is good.